Tomn0/SUU-Kopf/README.md

 This project can be run in three ways described below:
 - Locally with minikube
-- Locally with minikbe for development purposes
+- Locally with minikube for development purposes
 - In the cloud on Azure

 ## Running locally with minikube